rickb777/runtemplate/README.md

 ```

  * `-tpl <name>`
-   - (required) set the name of the input template.
+   - (required) the name of the input template.

  * `-type <name>`
-   - (optional) set the name of the primary Go type for which code generation is being used; the file <name>.go
+   - (optional) the name of the primary Go type for which code generation is being used; the file `<name>.go`
      (in lowercase) is checked for modification timestamp and treated as a dependency, if it exists.

  * `-output <name>`
-   - set the name of the output file to be written; if `-tpl` is not specifed, `-output` is required,
+   - the name of the output file to be written.
+If `-tpl` is not specifed, `-output` is required,
      otherwise it is optional.

  * `-deps <name>,<name>,...`
-   - specify more dependencies to be checked in addition to the template itself and the 'type' file if any.
+   - adds more dependencies to be checked in addition to the template itself and the 'type' file (if any).

  * `-f`
    - force output generation; if this is not set the output file is only produced when it is older than the